PrimeTimeTran/next-blog/data/blog/mobile requirements.md

   - Change text/image/icon size
   - Change text/image/icon color

-- Fetch data
+- Fetch data.

-- Store global state
+- Store global state.

-- Importing/exporting files/libraries
+- Importing/exporting files/libraries.

-- How to run emulator/simulator on local & device
+- How to run emulator/simulator on local & device.

-- How to create development vs release builds
+- How to create development vs release builds.

-- How to provision profiles on both iOS and Android
+- How to provision profiles on both iOS and Android.

-- Schemes & Variants for iOS and Android respectively
+- Configure schemes & variants for iOS and Android respectively.

+- How to build development & release builds.

+- How to troubleshoot connectivity issues.

+- How to view request logs.